lxing532/Dialogue-Topic-Segmenter/data/README.md

     "set": "test"
 }
 ```
-> For this instance, the label of segments is presented in the way of numbers of conserctive sentences.
+> For this instance, the label of segments is presented in the way of numbers of consecutive sentences.
 Specifically, [4,6,6,4,4] means this dialogue should be segmented into Seg1 (4 utterances), Seg2 (6 utterances), Seg3 (6 utterances), Seg4 (4 utterances), Seg5 (4 utterances).

 ## 💡 List of Included Corpora (Remember adding original papers in your reference):